semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Press the promotion button.
+1. Press the promotion button
 2. Select or type in the value.
-Optional parameters can be left blank.
+Optional parameters can be left blank
-3. Press **Start promotion**.
+3. Press **Start promotion**

 </Steps>